THIS DATE IN HISTORY: Dec. 11

 Video: Memories: Bettman named first commissioner of the NHL

-2000: Mario Lemieux, already a member of the Hockey Hall of Fame, announces he will return with the Pittsburgh Penguins after a layoff of 3 1/2 years.
+2000: Mario Lemieux, already a member of the Hockey Hall of Fame, announces he will return to the Penguins as a player after a layoff of 3 1/2 years.
 Lemieux retires in 1997 at age 32 and says he'll never play again because he's worn down by health issues as well as frustration with the way the game is being played.
-In the meantime, he's became owner of the Penguins when he and some investors purchase the team out of bankruptcy.
+In the meantime, he's become the owner of the Penguins when he and some investors purchase the team out of bankruptcy.
 He becomes the NHL's first player-owner when he plays 16 days later.

 2002: Joe Sakic becomes the 31st player in NHL history to score 500 goals.
-Sakic reaches the milestone when he scores for the Colorado Avalanche in a 3-1 road loss to the Canucks.
-He retired in 2009 with 625 goal.
+Sakic reaches the milestone when he scores for the Colorado Avalanche in a 3-1 road loss to the Vancouver Canucks.
+He retires in 2009 with 625 goals.

 2003: Dave Andreychuk of the Tampa Bay Lightning passes Johnny Bucyk for the most NHL games played by a left wing.
 Andreychuk scores his 618th NHL goal in his 1,541st game, but the Lightning lose 3-2 at the Ottawa Senators.
 Andreychuk finishes his NHL career with 1,639 games played and joins Bucyk in the Hockey Hall of Fame in 2017.